Stable measurement-induced Floquet enriched topological order

 The main goal of this work is to study the stability of the Floquet topological order against perturbations of the circuit model away from the ideal protocol in Ref.\cite{Hastings2021}.
-We consider the effect of skipping some of the measurements as well as the effect of randomly replacing a two-qubit measurement with a pair of single-qubit measurements.
+Although some ideas of fault tolerance have been discussed in\cite{Hastings2021}, our work illuminates two aspects.
+First, it establishes the measurement-induced FET as a phase of matter, spanning a finite region of the parameter space.
+Second, for quantum platforms with native measurement operations, measurement-induced automorphisms of logical operators can be used as logical gates for quantum computing, e.g. the $e-m$ exchange facilitated by the Floquet code is equivalent to a Hadamard gate that rotates between logical $X$ and $Z$.
+Our work shows that such logical gates inherit the Floquet topological nature and are thus fault-tolerant.
+For demonstration, we consider the effect of skipping some of the measurements as well as the effect of randomly replacing a two-qubit measurement with a pair of single-qubit measurements.
 Interestingly, by using an \textit{error-corrected order parameter}, we find that the Floquet order is robust against small but finite perturbations, giving rise to an extended measurement-induced Floquet topological phase of matter.
 As one increases the perturbation strength, there is a measurement-induced phase transition to either a non-Floquet topological phase, a volume law phase, or a trivial area law phase (Fig. \ref{phasediagram}).
 We note that the FET phase, being stabilized by measurements, does not undergo thermalization in the long time limit.
 This is not the case for unitary models without either MBL \cite{Lazarides2015,Abanin2016,Po2016,Potter2016,Else2016b} or prethermalization \cite{Else2017,Vu2022,Hart2022}.

 \textit{Model - } In this study, we consider a periodic-boundary $L\times L$ honeycomb lattice where a qubit is located at each vertex, with $2L^2$ qubits in total.
 Each hexagonal plaquette is assigned one of three colors: red, blue, or green, ensuring that no two adjacent plaquettes share the same color.
 Within this geometry, a link only connects plaquettes sharing the same color and thus inherits the respective color label.
 Furthermore, a two-qubit operator is assigned to each link, depending on the link orientation as demonstrated in Fig.~\ref{phasediagram}(a).
 A plaquette operator is defined as the clockwise product of the link operators around the corresponding plaquette.
+For the standard Floquet code, all plaquette operators are going to have a definite value (either $+1$ or $-1$), and since they commute with all link operators, their value will not change in the subsequent steps.